w3bdesign/todo-hooks/README.md

 ## TODO

-- Firebase and Firestore for authentication and storage of TODOs
+- Firebase and Firestore (or LocalStorage?) for authentication and storage of TODOs
 - Implement more components from Ant design?
 - Add more tests